Quantitative and qualitative properties for Hamilton-Jacobi PDEs via the nonlinear adjoint method: Quantitative properties of Hamilton-Jacobi equations

-\begin{rem} The estimate in Theorem \ref{rateL1} was stated for semiconvex solutions of some stationary equations in Theorem 4 of \cite{K75}, eq.
-(16), in $L^1$ norms with order $\mathcal{O}(\eps^\nu)$, $\nu\in(0,1)$, and in eq.
+for any finite $p>1$. \end{proof} \begin{rem} The estimate in Theorem \ref{rateL1} was stated for semiconvex solutions of some stationary equations in Theorem 4 of \cite{K75}, eq.
+(16), in $L^1$ norms with the slower order $\mathcal{O}(\eps^\nu)$, $\nu\in(0,1)$, and in eq.
 (17) of \cite{K75} in $L^p$ norms for $p$ sufficiently large.
 The $L^1$ rate for semiconcave solutions is also the subject of Lemma 2 in \cite{K66d} for uniformly convex $H$. \end{rem}

 \begin{rem} It is worth remarking that \eqref{laplL1} combined with the rates $\|u_\eps-u_\eta\|_{L^\infty}\leq C(\eps-\eta)$ or $\|u_\eps-u_\eta\|_{L^\infty}\leq C(\sqrt{\eps}-\sqrt{\eta})$ obtained in Theorems \ref{rateL1} and \ref{ev1} imply the integral estimates